jeffdebruh/Meteo/README.md

 # Meteo
 to launch the executable: cd in the "Projet Mateo 2" directory then use:
-/bin/bash Cymeteo -f <input file> -options
+/bin/bash Cymeteo.sh -f <input file> -options